Joennuh/Dice-Tower/README.md

 ### Other development boards

 Other development boards might be compatible with the Dice Tower.
 The best development boards would be the ones which has exactly the same form factor and pin layouts as the development boards mentioned above.
 Especially if you plan to use our designed PCB.
 Otherwise you might create an adapter plate to be able to connect the pins of your development board to the correct pins of our PCB.

-Otherwise you can design your own PCB or prototype board.
+Another option is to design your own PCB or prototype board.

+Our [Pinmapping scheme](/Joennuh/Dice-Tower/blob/master/Dice-Tower/pinmapping.md) might be handy in these situations.

 ## Documentation
 While some documentation is present in the [sketch files](/Joennuh/Dice-Tower/tree/master/Dice-Tower) most of the documentation can be found at [the WIki](/Joennuh/Dice-Tower/wiki).